sam-morin/ArcorOCR-frontend/README.md

 Additional:
 - CI/CD:
-   This should be easy to update/deploy changes to production quickly.
+   This should be easy to update/deploy changes to production quickly

+## Implemented
+(Scope: **frontend**)
+- Speed:
+   The frontend is running in a docker container with sufficient resources
+- Scalability:
+   Currently running in a Github Runner with no issues.
+Could add an additional containers if necessary.
+Looking into Podman.
+- Security:
+   Confirm production application is running over TLS and employing HSTS on the root domain.
+TLS 1.3 only.
+Various other Cloudflare protections.
+- Simplicity:
+   Frontend application is very easy to use.
+Choose a file to convert, wait for it to convert & download.

+Additional:
+- CI/CD:
+   Using Github Action Runner(s) for frontend.